SixArm/pitch-deck-template/README.md

 * How does your pricing fit into the larger market?

-* Highlight any validiations, comparisons, and upcoming experiments.
+* Highlight any validations, comparisons, and upcoming experiments.

 * Prepare to discuss direct sales and multiple kinds of indirect sales.